amwebexpert/idgen/README.md

 * code base is yet simple, in terms of Controller - Service - Repository
 * code is easy to understand and maintain
 * domain objects are mostly annotations
+* with added memory cache (ehcache) we can improve performances as we avoid JPA calls to determine if namespace does exist (see @Cacheable annotation on IdGeneratorService)
+*

 #### Pros: